Delmeus/Systemy_operacyjne_projekt/README.md

 ### Stage 2

 Clients cannot pass each other on their way from distributor to service station.
-Additionaly, when station is occupied, they cannot enter, forming a group in cell before it.
+Additionally, when station is occupied, they cannot enter, forming a group in cell before it.

 ### Stage 3